-Our tutors are trained to see themselves as reflective and intelligent readers who -- by asking questions and reporting accurately their reading reactions -- can help you discover what you have said, what you might want to say, and how your readers are likely to understand you.
+Our tutors and research librarians see themselves as reflective and intelligent readers who -- by asking questions and reporting accurately their reading reactions -- can help you discover what others have said, what you have said, what you might want to say, and how your readers are likely to understand you.

-Though they are trained to be able to help you develop organizational and editing skills, they are not "correctors" or editors.
-Everything about the interactions between tutor and writer supports the OWRC's central goal of helping you achieve autonomy in your learning and writing.
+Though they are trained to be able to help you develop your ideas and strengthen your task assessment, research, drafting, organization, revision, rhetorical and self-editing skills and strategies, they are not "correctors" or editors.
+Everything about the interactions between tutor, research librarian, and writer supports the OWRC's central goal of helping you achieve self-sufficiency in your research, learning, and writing.
 What does that mean?
-It means that, at the OWRC, our tutors are likely to help you by discussing with you things like the appropriate information for supporting an argument or laying the foundation for a claim.
+It means that, at the OWRC, our tutors and research librarians are likely to help you by talking with you about things like the appropriate information for supporting an argument or crafting persuasive claims.
 We can also help you with high-level, transferable skills like understanding the nature of information and its relationship to writing, thinking, and learning, or refining your understanding of the roles research and information literacy play in successful scholarship.

 With a background in Philosophy, Tom arrived at UW in 1970 as a research librarian, and has been extremely happy here ever since.
-He loves the Great Game of Reference... empowering for lifelong learning in the vast world of information and stored experiences and adventures of the mind.
+He loves the Great Game of Research... empowering for lifelong learning in the vast world of information and stored experiences and adventures of the mind.
 His other passionate love is the Great Game of Kendo, the Way of the Sword... learning to sense The Force flowing through us and a life played for keeps.
-His home base is Odegaard, where he's always available at the info desk or research help office.
+Find him at info desks in Odegaard, Suzzallo, and Allen or in his office, Odegaard 240E.
 He is continually energized by working daily with students and supporting them in their research and information needs.

-Lilly is a doctoral student in English Language and Rhetoric and an Assistant Director of Computer-Integrated Classrooms for the Expository Writing Program (EWP).
+Lilly is a doctoral student in English Language and Rhetoric and a composition instructor in the Expository Writing Program.
 Her research focuses on writing across the disciplines, rhetorics of science/medicine, and feminist rhetoric.
-Lilly has taught English 108, 109, and 131 and is more than happy to help tackle the expository/persuasive essay in all its shapes and forms.
+Lilly has taught English 108, 109, 121, and 131 and is more than happy to help tackle the expository/persuasive essay in all its shapes and forms.
 She also has a range of experience with literary analysis, personal statements, cover letters, masters theses and grant writing.
 She admits to being a bit of a neat freak and loves helping writers organize their ideas during any stage of the writing process: from brainstorming to the final touches.
 Lilly spends whatever free time she can muster exploring the city on bike or foot, trying out new recipes, and fawning over other people's dogs.

 ERIC CHEUK - Undergraduate Tutor